Table of Contents

 7. Stick to the Plan and Go No Contact

-Creating and maintaining distance I believe is the only way when dealing with an ex playing mind games.
+I believe creating and maintaining distance is the only way to deal with an ex playing mind games.
 This is commonly referred to as the “No Contact Rule”.

 Essentially, it means cutting off all forms of communication with an ex playing mind games for a period of time, allowing both parties to heal and move forward independently.